spotlightpa/poor-richard/content/about/about-faqs.md

 **Q: Where is Spotlight PA based?**

-**A:** Our office in Harrisburg is located at 225 Market St., Suite 502A, Harrisburg, PA 17101.
+**A:** Our office in Harrisburg is located at 228 Walnut St., #11728 Harrisburg, PA 17108-1728.
 We are currently remote because of the ongoing coronavirus pandemic.

 **Q: Where does Spotlight PA’s work appear?**